 BTF shoulder evaluation

-When evaluating a client with shoulder pain, the typical pattern we see is a forward left pelvis with a compensatory trunk rotation to the left which results in the left ribs being externally rotated and the right ribs internally rotated.
+When evaluating a client with shoulder pain, the typical pattern we see is a right oriented pelvis with a compensatory trunk rotation to the left which results in the left ribs being externally rotated and the right ribs internally rotated.
 This has a tendency to direct the right shoulder blade into a protracted position (winging scapula).
 With the shoulder blade winging, the muscles that stabilize the shoulder blade cannot operate effectively (lower trapezius, rhomboids, serratus anterior and subscapularis).
 This altered positon of the shoulder blade can lead to upper trapezius tightness as well as overload of the anterior shoulder structures (pectoralis minor, biceps and anterior capsule).

 From a postural perspective, the most common mechanical issues contributing to shoulder impingement are: